 Solitaire Price Index: Standardizing diamond rates

-Let’s look at how one can utilise the Solitaire Price Index
+Let’s see how one can utilise the SPI

 This is because there has never been any genuine effort to index these price trends and standardise them.
 As a result, the price of a diamond at every store could turn out to be different.